 “Should I agree to go with her?
 I don’t want to get involved in anything…well, criminal.
 I don’t want to hurt people.”

-Sebastien rubbed the back of her teeth with her tongue, considering how to respond.
+Sebastien turned through a few pages of the book while considering how to respond.
 “You’ll have to decide that on your own.
-You’re definitely not obligated to do agree.
+You’re definitely not obligated to agree.
 It is a risk, but the possibility of profit is real, and we might be able to use whatever information you gather.”

 “But I’ll be sworn to secrecy.
 I won’t be able to tell you anything, really.”

 She hesitated, then said, “I have a contact that attends the meeting.
 You can discuss events with other members, and they can tell me.”
 Really, it would just be a meeting set up with her in her female body.
 They would have to be very careful.

 “If you already have someone there, why would you need me?”

 “Because Tanya might talk to you about the details.
 My contact is a stranger to her.
 Still, if something goes wrong…they might be able to act as backup for you.
 Just something to consider.
 Also, we would pay you extra for the risk.
 But you’ll still have your assignment with me even if you decide not to do this.”
 She hesitated again, but decided it was only fair to be candid.
 “Also, there might be other options to get the money you need.
 I do have some contacts, and we might be able to work something out.
 This isn’t your only chance in the world.”